 “We don’t think it is right that some ethnic groups have all this soul and know how to shake shake shake shake shake shake their nalgas, when so many other ethnicities can’t even tap their fingers so good,” said Manny “Bam Bam” Martinez, the group’s spokesperson.

-Martinez’ Boricua activist group will gather outside the former location of Tower Records on West Hollywood’s Sunset Strip.
+Martinez’ Boricua activist group will gather outside the former website of Tower Records on West Hollywood’s Sunset Strip.
 They plan on not eating at the lunch counter and not moving their hips for 24 hours.
-Some have also vowed to wear leather pants for the duration of the gathering, like the prison uniform their movement’s founder was forced to wear in a Birmingham AL jail.
+Some have also vowed to wear leather pants for the duration of the gathering, like the prison uniform their movement’s founder was forced to wear in a Birmingham jail.